QxLabIreland/Binaspect/README.md

 ---
 <br>

 - [codec_example.py](examples/codec_example.py) - Compares lossy codec effects on binaural cues using ILR and ITD histograms and similarity scores.
+Example shows Opus codec at 512 kbps, 128 kbps, and 32 kbps on castanets audio moving from 0 to 300 degrees.

 <br>